supersalgal/live-chat-practice/README.md

 # live-chat-practice
-This is a real time chat Web application that uses firebase.
-Try making it here : https://hackclub.com/workshops/chat
+This is a real time chat Web application made from following Hack Club's curriculum.
+Try it yourself here : https://hackclub.com/workshops/chat